LaWebcapsule/orbits/src/examples/basic-bash-example/README.md

 Once this folder downloaded on your machine and the requirements installed, you can :
 - modify the bootstraping process with your mongodb url
-- modify the stack with a specific bucketName
+- add or remove different steps of the process.

 ### Launching the app